nilearn/nilearn/contributing.rst

 The project is hosted on https://github.com/nilearn/nilearn

-Nilearn is somewhat :ref:`selective <selectiveness>` when it comes to adding new algorithms, and the best way to contribute and to help the project is to start working on known issues.
+Nilearn is somewhat selective when it comes to adding new features, and the best way to contribute and to help the project is to start working on known issues.
-See :ref:`easy_issues` to get started.
+See `Easy issues <https://github.com/nilearn/nilearn/labels/Easy>`_ to get started.

 Submitting a bug report
 =======================